TheTrollGodJr/TaskScheduler/ReadMe.md

 - [X] create home menu screen -- abstract to a GUI eventually
 - [X] Finish front end functionality for creating/editing/removing/viewing tasks
 - [X] Create separate frontend/backend exe
-- [ ] Create backend functionality
+- [X] Create backend functionality
-- [ ] Look into combining the frontend and backend into a single exe that can swap between non-headless and headless
+- [X] Look into combining the frontend and backend into a single exe that can swap between non-headless and headless
-- [ ] autostart backend as a Windows Service.
+- [ ] ~~autostart backend as a Windows Service~~
-- [ ] Create log files
+- [X] Create log files
 - [ ] Add comments to all frontend
 - [ ] Add comments to all backend